 When hoverboards hit the scene in 2015, they were an immediate success.
 Also known as self-balancing or two-wheeled boards, these toys can be a fun way to get around.
 However, many parents began to wonder — just how dangerous are hoverboards?

-Shortly after they debuted, several manufacturers started selling hoverboards that were not inspected for quality or safety.
-News reports started to surface of the motorized boards spontaneously catching fire, causing burns.
-To date, more than 300 incidents of these devices overheating or catching fire have been reported to the Consumer Product Safety Commission.
+Shortly after their debut, several manufacturers started selling hoverboards that were not inspected for quality or safety.
+News reports revealed potential hoverboard dangers — motorized boards spontaneously overheating, catching fire and causing burns.
+To date, more than 300 of these incidents have been reported to the Consumer Product Safety Commission.

-New hoverboards don’t carry the same fire risk that some used to.
+Newer hoverboards don’t pose the same level of fire risk.
 If you have an older model, visit the Consumer Product Safety Commission to see if there’s been a recall.
 All hoverboards should be compliant with the UL 2272 safety standard.

-However, even if your child has one of the newest models, that doesn’t automatically mean it is safe.
-After all, two-wheeled boards can be difficult to balance on - and falls resulting in injuries are not at all uncommon.
+However, even if your child has one of the newest models, there are still hoverboard dangers to consider.
+After all, two-wheeled boards can be difficult to balance on, and falls resulting in injuries are not at all uncommon.

-How often do these falls result in serious injury?
-A recent study from the American Academy of Pediatrics found that about 26,854 children visited an emergency department with a hoverboard injury during 2015 and 2016.
-The average age of an injured child was 11.
-Boys were slightly more prone to present with injuries than girls (52 percent of the children seen were boys).
+How often does a fall result in a serious hoverboard injury?
+Statistics from the American Academy of Pediatrics study show that about 26,854 children visited an emergency department with a hoverboard injury during 2015 and 2016.
+The average age of an injured child was 11, with boys being slightly more common than girls (52 percent of the children seen were boys).